 After helping Montana women win the vote in 1914, Rankin ran for a seat in the U.S. House of Representatives as a Republican.
 In 1916, at age 36, she became the first woman elected to the U.S. Congress.
 On her very first day in office, President Woodrow Wilson asked Congress to vote for a declaration of war against Germany, and she broke a 140-year precedent when she rose to make a speech and announce her vote against the war.
 Though 49 other members of Congress also voted against U.S. entry into World War I, Rankin faced great criticism for her pacifist stance.
 Many suffragists, including Carrie Chapman Catt of the National American Woman Suffrage Association, said that Rankin’s vote would be a step backwards for the suffrage movement, making women appear weak.

-While in office, Rankin championed legislation to protect children’s rights and women’s rights, including legislation for equal pay for women, and the Sheppard Towner Bill, which aimed to reduce the maternal and infant mortality rate, which passed in 1921.
+While in office, Rankin championed legislation to protect children’s rights and women’s rights, including legislation for equal pay for women, and the Sheppard-Towner Maternity and Infancy Act, which aimed to reduce the maternal and infant mortality rate, which passed in 1921.
 Rankin also helped to introduce the legislation that became the 19th Amendment, which secured women the right to vote nationwide in 1920.
 However, like many other white members of the suffrage movement, Rankin succumbed to the racism of the day, suggesting that African American women could be restricted in their voting rights the same way that African American men were — through racist tactics such as poll taxes and literacy tests, and violence.

 When her term ended in 1919, Rankin ran for a seat in the U.S. Senate, but lost her campaign.
 In 1925, she moved to Georgia and focused on anti-war activism as a founding member of numerous peace organizations.
 Rankin helped establish the Women’s Peace Party, an American pacifist and feminist organization established to resist U.S. involvement in World War I. She also worked as a lobbyist for peace with the National Council for the Prevention of War, and to develop legislation that would require Congress to secure the approval of a majority of states before declaring war.